Do I need to get a new passport if I move home?

 You will need to send the following:

-On the whole, changes such as dyeing your hair or getting glasses won’t need to be reported to HM Passport office, but some changes such as types of cosmetic or reconstructive surgery, for example, will need to be declared.
+On the whole, changes such as dyeing your hair or getting glasses won’t need to be reported to HM Passport office, but some changes such as types of cosmetic or reconstructive surgery, will need to be declared.
 Take a look at our full guide to physical changes that do and don’t require a new passport here.

 You can change your title to the likes of Dr, Professor, JP, or military decorations if you like, but it is not mandatory.